 A new-hire survey, also called an employee onboarding survey, is a questionnaire that businesses use to obtain insight into employees’ experience during their initial few months on the job.
 Conducting a new-hire survey allows you to do the following:

-- Learn which aspects of your onboarding procedures are – and aren’t – working.
-The insights you glean make it easier to refine the onboarding process and ensure it is as efficient as possible.
-An efficient system will impress future new hires and increase your retention rates.
+- Learn which aspects of your onboarding procedures are and aren’t working: The insights you glean make it easier to refine the onboarding process and ensure it is as efficient as possible.
+An effective system will impress future new hires and increase your retention rates.

-- Identify issues interfering with employee productivity.
-These issues include disconnects between employees’ expectations and their actual experience, as well as the caliber of training and relationships with managers and colleagues.
+- Identify issues interfering with employee productivity: These issues include disconnects between employees’ expectations and their actual experiences, the caliber of training, and relationships with managers and colleagues.
 Unmet expectations can foster dissatisfaction and attrition.

-- Bolster team morale.
-A bad onboarding process can make employees feel unsettled, thus dampening morale and impeding your company’s growth.
-A new-hire survey reverses the tide by sparking improvements in onboarding procedures, said David Cusick, chief strategy officer of House Method.
+- Bolster team morale: A bad onboarding process can make employees feel unsettled, thus dampening morale and impeding your company’s growth.
+A new-hire survey reverses the tide by sparking improvements in onboarding procedures, said David Cusick, director of SEO at Three Ships, House Method.

-- Pinpoint and accommodate individual employees’ needs.
-Assess individual employees’ overall experience during their first few weeks and months on the job, and address any negatives.
+- Pinpoint and accommodate individual employees’ needs: Assess each employee’s overall experience during their first few weeks and months on the job, and address any negatives.

-Key takeaway: A new-hire survey helps to increase retention rates and employee productivity by allowing you to identify aspects of the onboarding experience that require change.
+A new-hire survey helps to increase retention rates and employee productivity by allowing you to identify parts of the onboarding experience that require change.

 How do I create and distribute a new-hire survey?

 Here are the two main methods for creating and distributing new-hire surveys:

 - Paper: This is the less-expensive route.
 However, you’ll need someone to manually compile the employee feedback and put it into a form you can easily review and use to make decisions based on the findings.